DashSlim/Angryshot/README.md

 License
 ---
-    Slingshot is a free software released under GPL v2.
+    Angryshot is a free software released under GPL v2.